 We live and work in spaces that are rife with indoor air pollutants that are a risk factor for several of the world’s leading causes of death, including heart disease, pneumonia, stroke, diabetes, and lung cancer3, making indoor air pollution a major environmental and public health challenge4.

 Allergens, which to many may seem like a minor inconvenience, are increasingly contributing to a global respiratory health crisis.
-Dust, pollen, and pet dander, as well as mould from our bathrooms and airborne particles from food preparation or waste exacerbate respiratory and sinus-related issues such as allergies and asthma, as well as causing shortness of breath.
+Dust, pollen, and pet dander, as well as mold from our bathrooms and airborne particles from food preparation or waste, exacerbate respiratory and sinus-related issues such as allergies and asthma, as well as causing shortness of breath.

 Toxic fumes, such as toluene from vehicle exhaust emissions, nitrogen dioxide (NO2), carbon monoxide (CO) fumes5, and gases from industries make their way indoors, contaminating the air in our homes, schools, and places of work6 and have been linked to asthma and skin reactions, such as allergic contact dermatitis and urticaria.7